 I laugh, because for a long time, Will played the game “Let’s buy this thing, because we can flip it and make money.”
 But he never flipped it.
 Ever.
 However, that’s about to change.
 Over the past couple of years, Will’s Instagram following has grown to a very large audience (you should Follow him by clicking here if you aren’t already), and lots of folks are asking Will to start doing some buying and selling, using Instagram as his virtual shop.
 We spend a lot of time talking about those frequent requests, and have been working on a roll-out for this “virtual art and antique store” and collaboration with yours truly, The Curious Cowgirl.

-Our calendar is filling up fast with trips that will zig zag us across the United States, and eventually back to Europe (Empty Nester status on the near horizon).
+Our calendar is filling up fast with trips that will zig zag us across the United States, and eventually back to Europe (Empty Nester status, WOOP).
 I’ll be covering our travels in the traditional Travel Blogger way y’all are accustomed to.
 Will is going to take his Instagram audience with him through flea markets, antique shows, and art shows.
 Kind of like a personal shopper….courtesy of Instagram.
 Again, y’all should Follow him by clicking here!

 You just never know what Will is going to spy….or say….or do.
 It’s gonna be fun, I can promise you that!